Menu

 For 2023 admission, the University of Melbourne introduced the MD Rural Pathway in line with their commitment to offer at least 30% of its CSP places to applicants from a rural background.
 Within this 30%, 30 places are offered through the MD Rural Pathway, with 15 of these places reserved for graduates of La Trobe University’s Bachelor of Biomedical Sciences (Medical) degree, and the remaining 15 places open to graduates from other undergraduate medical degrees.

 The MD Rural Pathway is targeted at applicants who are committed to undertaking their medical education wholly in rural settings and becoming part of rural and regional Australia’s workforce.
 Applications are submitted directly to the University, separate from the GEMSAS application process.
 Applicants will need to provide a personal statement regarding their connection with their rural or regional community.
+Additionally, Aboriginal and/or Torres Strait Islander applicants are also encouraged to apply via the University of Melbourne Indigenous Pathway directly to the University, separate from the GEMSAS application process and are required to supply a confirmation of identity.
+Candidates will need to meet the entry requirements for the course, however are not required to undertake the GAMSAT and will not be subject to ranking.
 For further details, visit the University of Melbourne’s website and refer to the GEMSAS Admissions Guide.

 Another important change is the removal of prerequisites from 2022 entry onwards.
 Previously, students needed to successfully complete specific subjects in anatomy, physiology and biochemistry at the level of second-year undergraduate study, within 10 years of commencement of the medical degree.